Erasmus+ funding for teachers and schools — explained

 What is Erasmus+ and who can participate?

-Erasmus+ is the EU’s programme for education, training, youth, and sport with a budget of over €26 billion for 2021–2027.
+Erasmus+ is the European Union’s programme for education, training, youth, and sport, with a 2021–2027 budget of over €26 billion.
 Teachers, school staff, and students from EU member states and Erasmus+ programme countries can participate.
 Schools need Erasmus+ accreditation or a short-term project grant to send participants.
+See the full programme guide at erasmus-plus.ec.europa.eu.

 Does my school need to be accredited?

-Schools can either hold Erasmus+ accreditation (for ongoing access to funding) or apply for a short-term project (KA122) without accreditation.
-Accredited schools benefit from simplified annual funding requests, while short-term projects are ideal for schools new to Erasmus+.
-Learn more about school funding options.
+Schools have two routes.
+Hold Erasmus+ accreditation (KA-121) for ongoing access to annual mobility budgets, or apply for a short-term project (KA-122) without prior accreditation.
+Accredited organisations benefit from simplified annual funding requests; short-term projects are a good fit for schools new to Erasmus+.
+More detail on the school side at /erasmus/for-schools/.

 How does EUTA help with the Erasmus+ process?